airpair/getting-started-with-chrome-devtools/post.md

 <img src="http://i3.ytimg.com/vi/Zy6KWBEoDRU/mqdefault.jpg">

-In the dark ages, we were forced to add debug HTML and JavaScript alerts if we wanted to see what was happening in the browser.
-Not to bore you with old-timey stories, I just want to provide context so kids these days know how easy they have it.
+In the Dark Ages, we were forced to add debug HTML and JavaScript alerts if we wanted to see what was happening in the browser.

 ##Our Workspace